Raised Bed Buying Guide

 - Copper Cap Raised Beds

-Metal beds are becoming increasingly popular.
-Recent innovations in long-lasting beds made from powder-coated steel offer additional design options.
+Metal raised beds are becoming increasingly popular.
+Recent innovations in long-lasting beds made from powder-coated steel and Corten steel offer additional design options.

 - Demeter Raised Beds: Stylish and affordable beds are made from sturdy yet lightweight powder-coated steel.

-- Modular Raised Beds: Australian-made beds are constructed from Aluzinc powder-coated steel.
+- Birdies Modular Raised Beds: Birdies premium Australian-made beds are constructed from Aluzinc powder-coated steel.
 We also offer exclusive, self-watering versions.

 DIY Lifetime Aluminum Corners

 Create beds of any size and shape with our rustproof aluminum corners.
 A longtime customer favorite, the corners shorten building time and result in a handsome, sturdy raised bed every time.
-Use the In-Line Connectors to add strength and prevent bowing in beds longer than 8'.
+Use the In-Line Connectors to add strength and prevent bowing in beds longer than 8 feet.
 Adjust the pivoting corners to any angle between 90 and 180 degrees.
+Learn how to build a DIY raised bed: How To Build a Raised Garden Bed

 Elevated Raised Beds